zoka/ringMon/README.md

 # ringMon

-Ring middleware that injects single monitoring page into a Clojure web application based on
+A Ring middleware that injects single monitoring page into a Clojure web application based on
 [Ring]( https://github.com/mmcgrana/ring)
 library or on higher level web frameworks such as [Noir](https://github.com/ibdknox/noir) or [Compojure](https://github.com/weavejester/compojure).
-It is also easily added as a dev dependency to non-web Clojure applications as well.
+It is also easily added as a dev dependency to any Clojure applications as well.
 Actually, it could be incorporated into any JVM (non-Clojure) application with bit more work - planned for later.